Best Gluten-Free Carbohydrates for Athletes

 Athletes on gluten-free diets may be wondering what type of grain items are safe to eat.
 Below are grains that are gluten-free in their natural form.

-Athletes should be aware that many times wheat, barley, and rye are grown and harvested alongside the grains listed below.
 Cross-contamination with gluten is a possibility during this process.
 For this reason, purchasing items that are labeled and certified as gluten-free is recommended.

-RicePlain, natural rice is an excellent gluten-free grain choice for athletes.
+Plain, natural rice is an excellent gluten-free grain choice for athletes (3).
 Athletes on a gluten-free diet can enjoy a wide variety of types of rice, including: brown rice, white rice, Asian “sticky” rice, and wild rice.

 Athletes should use caution with packaged rice mixes.
 The mix may have ingredients containing gluten added to enhance the flavor or texture.
-It is important to readthe ingredient label and package carefully to ensure the product being purchasing is gluten-free.
+It is important to read the ingredient label and package carefully to ensure the product being purchasing is gluten-free.

-Oats – Although oats are gluten-free grains, oats are considered high-risk for cross-contamination with wheat, barley, and rye during harvest and processing.
+Although oats are gluten-free grains, oats are considered high-risk for cross-contamination with wheat, barley, and rye during harvest and processing.

-The Celiac Disease Foundation recommends individuals on a gluten-free diet only purchase oat products specifically labeled as being gluten-free.
-In addition, oats contain other substances that may cause a reaction or result in discomfort (3).
+In addition, oats contain other substances that may cause a reaction or result in discomfort (4).
 Thus, it is recommended that athletes following a gluten-free diet visit with their doctor and/or dietitian prior to adding oats to their meal plan.

 Similar to rice mixes, athletes should use caution with packaged oatmeal and hot breakfast cereals.
 These items may contain ingredients with gluten so read the labels carefully.